MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 Practical warning: Buying a suitcase may solve your packing problem, but dragging it through Shibuya crowds is not fun.
 Try to shop after your main sightseeing, not before it.

-Tax-Free Shopping Rules as of May 2026
+Tax-Free Shopping Rules in 2026

 Tax-free shopping counter and checkout advice for MEGA Don Quijote Shibuya